young-kcd/firebird/doc/sql.extensions/README.time_zone.md

 Changes the session time zone bind for compatibility with old clients.

-The default is NATIVE, which means that `TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE` expressions are returned with they new data types to the client.
+The default is `NATIVE`, which means that `TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE` expressions are returned with they new data types to the client.

-Old clients may not understand the new data types, so it's possible to define the bind to LEGACY and the expressions will be returned as `TIME WITHOUT TIME ZONE` and `TIMESTAMP WITHOUT TIME ZONE`, with appropriate conversion.
+Old clients may not understand the new data types, so it's possible to define the bind to `LEGACY` and the expressions will be returned as `TIME WITHOUT TIME ZONE` and `TIMESTAMP WITHOUT TIME ZONE`, with appropriate conversion.

 The bind configuration is also applicable to input parameters.